To help you determine if subbing with Swing is the right fit for you, we have compiled a list of frequently asked questions and answers.

 How and when am I notified about jobs?

 You are notified as soon as a school issues a request.
-There are two ways you can see (and accept) requests: via text message or on our online platform.
+There are three ways you can see (and accept) requests: via text message, our app or on our online platform.